 Alternatively, instead of running EVE Online, you could just use the Network diagnostics tool once more to check packet loss percentage.

-Private Internet Access is an awesome all-round VPN service brought to you by Kape Technologies.
+Private Internet Access is an awesome all-around VPN service brought to you by Kape Technologies.
 Currently, it’s one of the few VPNs that offer 24/7 customer support to its users.

 Private Internet AccessHaving bad packet loss in EVE Online?
 PIA could help you fix it in no time.

 As this method not-so-subtly implies, you can use PIA to reduce packet loss.
 However, it has many other uses, including but not limited to reducing in-game ping, circumventing geoblocking, and eliminating ISP throttling.